sefffal/Octofitter.jl/docs/src/index.md

 * Highly optimized code and derivatives are generated from your model
 * Higher order sampler (No U-Turn sampler) which explores the parameter space very efficiently
+* Run on a single core, multiple threads, or hundreds of nodes by changing just a single line of code

 The package supports only bound, 2-body Keplerian orbits.
 Support for hyperbolic orbits and multi-body physics are not currently planned.